Can You Sue a Corporation in Nevada?

 Applying the Right Law

 In many cases, the law that applies to a corporation is the same law that applies to any other business.
 A corporation acts like its own person for the purposes of a lawsuit.
 For example, if you’re injured because of the negligence of a corporation, the corporation can be liable for negligence in the same way as a person can be liable for negligence.

-However, in some ways, there are more harsh standards that apply against a corporation.
+However, in some ways, there are more harsh standards that apply to a corporation.
 A corporation that’s engaged in for-profit activities may have higher standards than those that apply to individuals.
 For example, say you slip and fall while you’re a customer at a place of business.
 A business has a higher legal standard for keeping their property safe from trip and fall hazards than an individual who uses their property only for personal use.
 So it may be easier to win your case against a business than an individual.

 In addition, product liability laws apply only to corporations.
 When a corporation puts a product into the stream of commerce, they’re liable if that product hurts someone.
 In the case of an injury that results from a product, you don’t have to prove that the corporation acted negligently.
-In the case of products liability, having a claim against a corporation may be the very nature of the claim.
-Only those entities that put products into the stream of commerce may be liable for products liability.
+In the case of product liability, having a claim against a corporation may be the very nature of the claim.
+Only those entities that put products into the stream of commerce may be liable for product liability.